-- A. Identification of the allegations potentially constituting Sexual Harassment pursuant to this policy; - B. A description of the procedural steps taken from the receipt of the Formal Complaint through the determination, including any notifications to the parties, interviews with parties and witnesses, site visits, [and] methods used to gather other evidence (-) and hearings held [DRAFTING NOTE: The Board should only select this option if it permits hearings]; - C. Findings of fact supporting the determination; - D. Conclusions regarding the application of the applicable code of conduct to the facts; - E. A statement of, and rationale for, the result as to each allegation, including a determination regarding responsibility, any disciplinary sanctions the decision-maker(s) is recommending that the Corporation impose on the Respondent(s) and whether remedies designed to restore or preserve equal access to the Corporation's education program or activity should be provided by the Corporation to the Complainant(s); and - F. The procedures and permissible bases for the Complainant(s) and Respondent(s) to appeal.
+- A. Identification of the allegations potentially constituting Sexual Harassment pursuant to this policy; - B. A description of the procedural steps taken from the receipt of the Formal Complaint through the determination, including any notifications to the parties, interviews with parties and witnesses, site visits, [and] methods used to gather other evidence; - C. Findings of fact supporting the determination; - D. Conclusions regarding the application of the applicable code of conduct to the facts; - E. A statement of, and rationale for, the result as to each allegation, including a determination regarding responsibility, any disciplinary sanctions the decision-maker(s) is recommending that the Corporation impose on the Respondent(s) and whether remedies designed to restore or preserve equal access to the Corporation's education program or activity should be provided by the Corporation to the Complainant(s); and - F. The procedures and permissible bases for the Complainant(s) and Respondent(s) to appeal.